 Mean-based methods: Here we consider four nested models (5).
 The inverse variance weighted (IVW) fixed effects meta-analysis approach assumes that variants exhibit no HP.
 IVW random effects meta-analysis relaxes the HP assumption, allowing it to be present but balanced - such that it only leads to increased heterogeneity around the regression and not introducing bias.
 Fixed effects Egger regression (3) relaxes the HP assumption further by allowing a non-zero intercept which essentially allows horizontal pleiotropy to be directional, where it systematically influences the outcome in a specific direction.
-Random effects Egger regression allows heterogeneity around the directional HP, as long as the HP effects are not correlated with the SNP-exposure effects (also known as the INSIDE assumption).
+Random effects Egger regression allows heterogeneity around the directional HP (5), as long as the HP effects are not correlated with the SNP-exposure effects (also known as the INSIDE assumption)(3).

-The Rucker framework (13), adapted to MR (5) uses estimates of heterogeneity in the IVW and Egger frameworks to navigate between these nested models.
-A jackknife approach (random selection with replacement of instruments) can be used to obtain a sampling distribution for the model estimate amongst these four variations.
+The Rucker framework (21), adapted to MR (5) uses estimates of heterogeneity in the IVW and Egger frameworks to navigate between these nested models.
+A jackknife approach (random selection with replacement of the complete set of instruments) can be used to obtain a sampling distribution for the model estimate amongst these four variations.
 Using 1000 rounds of jackknife estimates, we can obtain a final estimate using the mean or the median of the distribution.
-We only use the jackknife approach for associations where there are 15 or more variants to avoid combinatorial saturation.
-The four nested models plus the three Rucker estimates provide seven mean based estimators.
+We only use the jackknife approach for associations where there are 15 or more variants in order to avoid saturating the possible number of instrument combinations.

+The four nested models (IVW fixed effects, IVW random effects, Egger fixed effects, Egger random effects) plus the three Rucker estimates (point estimate, mean of the jackknife, median of the jackknife) provide seven mean based estimators.

-Median-based methods: An alternative approach is to take the median effect of all available instruments (4).
+Median-based methods: An alternative approach is to take the median effect of all available instruments (4,22).
 This has the advantage that up to half the instruments can be invalid, and the estimate will remain unbiased.
 Developing the approach further to allow stronger instruments to contribute more towards the estimate can be obtained by obtaining the median of the weights of each instrument.
 The penalised weighted median estimator introduces a further weight to the instruments, penalising any instrument that contributes substantially towards the heterogeneity statistic.
-Together, this provides three median based estimators..
-Other estimation strategies, such as LASSO regression, have also been developed for the situation where at least half of the instruments are valid (Kang et al, 2016)
+Together, this provides three median based estimators.
+Other estimation strategies not considered here, such as LASSO regression, have also been developed for the situation where at least half of the instruments are valid (23).

 Mode-based methods: Similar to the median, the mode based estimator clusters the instruments into groups based on similarity of causal effects, and returns the final causal effect estimate based on the cluster that has the largest number of instruments (6).
-This can be extended in two ways, first by weighting the strength of each cluster by the inverse of the variance of the SNP-outcome associations in the cluster; second by weighting the strength of each cluster by the inverse of the variance of the SNP-exposure associations.
-When weighting by the SNP-outcome standard errors we term this a weighted analysis.
-When not weighting by the exposure standard errors we term this the 'no measuremenent error in the exposure (NOME)' assumption.
-Together this provides four mode-based estimators.
+There are four implementations of this method: the simple and the weighted mode, each weighted with or without the assumption of no measurement error in the exposure estimates (NOME).
+The simple mode is the unweighted mode of the empirical density function of causal estimates, whereas the weighted mode is weighted by the inverse variance of the outcome effect.
+The bandwidth parameter was set to 1 by default.

 Instrument selection